hrafnkelle/aioc-util/README.md

 After this, you can run `aioc-util.py` without sudo.

+The [libusb/hidapi](https://github.com/libusb/hidapi) project also has a udev rule that could be used.

 ## Windows

 On Windows, you need to provide the `hidapi.dll` library.
 Download the Windows release build of the [hidapi](https://github.com/libusb/hidapi) project (from the Releases page), locate `hidapi.dll`, and copy it into this project's root directory (alongside `aioc-util.py`).